fran6w/vidar/README.md

 ## 3. Document Frequency

-This tab highlights the diseases, or the branches, for which the document frequency for risk factors is higher than the one for diseases in the corpus.
+This tab highlights the diseases, or the branches, for which the document frequency for risk factors, or side effects, is higher than the one for diseases in the corpus.

 - [Document frequency of COVID-19 risk factors](covid-19-risk-factors.md)
 - [Document frequency of vaccines side effects](vaccines-side-effects.md)